vuejs/apollo/docs/guide/testing.md

   preserveResolvers: true,
 });
 ```

-You can test mutations in the same way.
+You can test mutations in the same way

 ---